By Lana Spendl

 How strange, that bodies grew so varied—the legs lengthening in this instance but not in that one, the chest ripening into fullness here but not there.
 If one looked at any body long enough, something curious could be found, something awkward.

 On this woman’s body, a birthmark the shape of Italy extended down her calf.
-Old crones in the Balkans said that when an expectant mother craved something during pregnancy, the desired object imprinted itself on the baby’s skin.
+Old crones said that when an expectant mother craved something during pregnancy, the desired object imprinted itself on the baby’s skin.
 These cravings were usually edibles, but perhaps this woman’s mother had craved a whole country.
 Perhaps she had wanted to swallow its entire landscape with its cobbled streets, suntanned men and extensive vineyards.

 The sun hid behind a cloud.
 Color drained from the beach and it suddenly felt like late afternoon.
 The woman slipped her shorts on without underwear and pulled a white cotton shirt over her head.
 Her dark nipples showed through the fabric.

 They left the beach and entered the shade of the trees.
 Vinka hurried to keep up with the woman’s stride.
 Their arms brushed against each other’s and Vinka jumped when she felt the warmth of the woman’s skin.
 A shame spread through her—as if she were being watched through the branches of the trees and silently criticized—and in a desire to protect herself, she stepped closer to the woman.